nadethoughts/Aetheria/Campaigns/The Cracked Granite/Session Transcripts/TCG - Session 05 - Transcription.md

 He is very much not happy with you.
 The other advantage of staying hidden, I guess.
 You don't get retaliated if you're hidden.
 Or at least not as hard.
 Not as effectively.
 Yeah, yeah, yeah.
 Okay.
 Let's see here.
 He's going to jump down.
 Mm-hmm.
 Um, were you successfully hidden?
 Uh, I mean, I was, but then I shot him again.
 So, no. They're not.
 Or actually, I don't know if I was or not, but I certainly am not now because I shot him again.
 Okay.
 So he's going to move down and he's going to target the guy that just blasted him.

 Mm-hmm.
 With his great axe.
 Mm-hmm.
 It's all right.
 I am all nimbly bimbly, maybe.
 He's a big feller.
 He is.
 This will hurt many hurts.
 Mm-hmm.
-Um, and he is going to actually target both, um, Hurrigan and, um, and, uh, Rurik with a mighty swipe.
+Um, and he is going to actually target both, um, Hurgan and, um, and, uh, Rurik with a mighty swipe.
 Or just a regular swipe, but, you know.
 Pretty mighty.
 So he basically does a cleave.
 Uh, through.
 Uh, and he rolls a 20.
 Excellent.
 Which.
 Misses both of you.
 Excellent.
 So he's very sad about that.
 I mean, he has a lot of blood in his eye.
 And then he's going to, well, I think that's all he can do because he's, uh, he moved and then he took a two action swipe.

 So, that's, that's, that's his turn.
 Yeah.
 Okay.
 Just got shot in the eye.
 Mm-hmm.
 Mm-hmm.
 All right.
 You can hang it all.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 Mm-hmm.
 A giant spider comes across the, uh, comes, comes across the, um, trunk of the tree, and it targets her again, and turns around, and from its thorax, it spews, It's going to use some sort of sticky concoction.
 Yeah.
 It's going to webbing you.
 Oh.
 Sure is.
 All right.
 And what that does, because it does hit you, Um, it inflicts a web trap, uh, which means it immobilizes you.

 Um, a creature hit by the ogre spider's web attack is immobilized and stuck to the nearest surface until it escapes with a DC-22 check.
 So, you cannot move until you've succeeded in a DC-22 check.
 Okay.
 Okay.
 Okay.
 And...
 It is also going to...
 Um, it's going to...
 It's going to...
 No, I don't think it really can do much, much else.
 Um...
 I think it's going to stay where it is.
 So, it will only take two actions.
 And here again, you are up in your immobilized self.
 How do I get out of this?
 Uh, you will need to make a DC-22, um...

 A DC-22 escape check.
 So, I'm just going to go throw it, go ahead and throw that out in the chat.
 Uh, you should see the escape DC-22.
 If you click on that, it'll, uh, it should automatically make your rule.
 And that will be one of your actions.
 It just says escapes.
 Is that the one you want me to do?
 Yep.
 Okay.
 It should provide you some way of being able to...
 Uh...
 I clicked roll.
 And I get this canceled as you must target before you attack.
 Oh, well, just target the spider.
 I guess.
 I...
 Try it one more time.
 There we go.

+---

+### Session Play - Part 2

 Twenty-four.
 Twenty-four.
 Okay.
 So, you did...
 You did...
 You did get out of the immobilized.
 Um, so you were able to get...
 Get yourself out of the webbing.
 Now you have two more actions that you can spend.
 Okay.
 I can't hunt prey.
 If I go on the other side of this guy, does that help at all, or should I just go up to him?
 Um, well, it doesn't help you...
 It doesn't help you specifically in this situation, but it would position you to be in a better situation if somebody should want to flank the guy and attack him.